AKKatung159/akkatung159.github.io/resume/index.md

 ### Ekkrit Kanchanasiri
 - **Name:** Ekkrit Kanchanasiri
 - **NickName:** Katung
-- **Bio:** I am currently a third-year Computer Science student at Chulalongkorn University.
+- **Bio:** I am currently a fourth-year Computer Science student at Chulalongkorn University.
 I have a broad skill set in software development and am well-versed in various programming tools and frameworks.
 I am deeply passionate about software development and thrive on projects that challenge and inspire my creativity.

 ## Education
 - **Bachelor of Science in Computer Science**